5reep4thy/5reep4thy.github.io/README.md

     * Kubernetes

 ## Experience
+I'm currently working at IBM for the past 1 year as a software developer for their TM1 server, an in-memory database for online-analytics processing.
+I've worked in various areas, contributing to features, removing bugs that customers raise.

-I've worked at AMD for 3 years, developing in-house software for AI platforms, DevOps and Automation
+Prior to this, I've worked at AMD for 3 years, developing software for their AI Platforms.

 ## Education
 I've got my B.Tech + M.Tech in Computer Engineering from Indian Institute of Information Technology Kancheepuram.
+I've also secured an All India rank of 270 in GATE CSE.